 Methodist Mission Southern’s vision is of a safe, caring, and sustainable society where every citizen is valued and respected, and enjoys an equal opportunity to lead a fulfilled life.

-We deliver a broad range of evidence-based services to people of all ages, throughout Otago and Southland.
+We deliver evidence-based support to people of all ages, throughout Aotearoa – including a large number of services in Otago and Southland.
 Our social and educational services aim to develop skills and build resilience in every person we work with – to create meaningful, long-lasting changes for themselves, their whānau and their communities.

 We are committed to strengthening our partnerships with Māori, improving our bicultural practices across our entire organisation, and using our skills and resources to honour Te Tiriti o Waitangi and support positive outcomes for Māori.